jhegemann/OpenCapsule/README.md

 is the input image with the determined shape and wrinkle domain overlayed.
 From these images you can immediately judge if the analysis was successful.
-With GNUPLOT_SUPPORT activated you also get all relevant plots as *.eps files.
+With `GNUPLOT_SUPPORT` activated you also get all relevant plots as `*.eps` files.
 Don't worry about the large number of output files.
 They are named intuitively and self explanatory.
-The file "report.html" merges a lot of information into a single file, including all determined values in SI units and images with shapes overlayed.
+The file `report.html` merges a lot of information into a single file, including all determined values in SI units and images with shapes overlayed.